felipeccalegari/emas_mavlink/examples/jacamo/ros/perception_action_topicWritingAction/README.md

 # 1. Application overview
-This application example illustrates an agent whose (i) beliefs include values read from ROS topics and (ii) actions are realized by writing in ROS topics.
+This application example illustrates an agent (see the agent code [here](src/agt/sample_agent.asl)) whose (i) beliefs include values read from ROS topics and (ii) actions are realized by writing in ROS topics.

 # 2. Application Scenario
 The application contains an agent that monitors two values from the environment, called `value1` and `value2`.
 These values are represented in the agent's mind by the beliefs `value1(V)` and `value2(V)` (s.t `V` is the perceived value).
 Besides, the agent perceives the current time from a clock available in the environment.
 This time is represented in the agent's mind by the belief `current_hour(V)` (where `V`is the current time).
 These perceptions/beliefs are obtained from ROS topics, as summarized in the table below: